HDG-Community/hdg-wiki-two/content/faq.md

 The answer here is "almost certainly not."
 This is particularly true of the Rules — they exist for community safety reasons and we take them extremely seriously.
 Don't break the Rules.

 When it comes to the Axioms, things get ever so slightly more open, but only ever so slightly.
 We frequently see new writers come into the setting saying "I want to subvert this trope!" or something similar, without having stuck around long enough or having read enough stories to understand that HDG is already a subversion of science fiction tropes, and subverting a subversion just leads you full circle to the original thing.
+### What about fandom crossovers?
+We do not encourage the creation of crossover media for many reasons, but the first is one of community safety.
+Writing HDG has a higher risk profile than you might realize, and one of mostly disabled queer trans women writing very earnest stories about their problematic kinks is a particularly juicy target for harassment.

+HDG does not play well with other settings, and any crossover fic with  another world is going to read as hostile to fans of the other media.
+Most fandoms are not friendly towards age regressing imperialists that disregard power scaling charts.
+You will most likely, as many authors have learned in the past, bring the wrath of said fandoms down on yourself.
+Our greatest concern is that your actions will bring them down on all of us.

+We do encourage and celebrate expies: stories that draw from and pay homage to other sources while keeping them originating within the new context, such as No Fate But What They Make and the Terminator movies, are perfectly welcome.

+Finally, we are aware you can do it anyway, and no one is interested in trying to stop you even if we could.
+However, we do ask that crossovers that get made anyway not use the fandom or character tag for other media, to keep our community safe from wildfire exposure.
 ## Does the Affini, Terrans, or the setting as a whole have \_\_\_\_\_?
 Science fiction is a vast genre with a great many hallmark and iconic features, and at a glance it can be unclear which areas of technology exist within a setting and which laws of reality it is bending for the sake of the narrative.